PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 		git commit -m "Adding new file."
 		git push central

+* Now to check new changes pushed to central repository or not, first **move** to the central cloned directory from terminal and then do **git pull** using following.

+		cd < central cloned directory name >
+		git pull origin

 ### 4. Update the remote replica:

 The changes in the central location are being synced to the standby namespace at remote site as per the schedule policy.
 Since we can not directly use that namespace, we will need to update the secondary namespace whenever we need to get up-to-date data using git clone or git pull: